TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Sectionindex/Index.rst

 \- the field "header" and "subheader" from tt\_content are mapped to "title" and "subtitle" in the pages-record.
-Thus you shouldn't need to change your standard menu-objects to fit this thing...
+Thus you shouldn't need to change your standard menu objects to fit this thing...

 \- the fields "starttime", "endtime", "fe\_group", "media" from tt\_content are mapped to the same fields in a pages-record.